Back to Home Page or Contents Page or Christianity or Index

 The man answered, "When I heard you in the garden, I was afraid, I was naked so I hid myself"

 God replied, "Who told you that you were naked?
 What have you done?
 Have you eaten of the tree that I told you that you should not eat of?"

-a conversation between God and man.
-In human terms the conversation seems
+witnessing a conversation between God and man.
+In human terms the

 This in itself should at lest raise warning signs for religious people.
 Most define, in human terms, God as always being the same; therefore, if God is currently omniscience then he was omniscience when he created the world and everything contained in it including Adam and Eve.
 Omniscience is generally defined as knowing everything infinitively, all-knowing.
 Therefore, since God was all-knowing he would have known where the man and woman were in the garden and hiding from him.